lamegaton/YOLOv8-Custom-Object-Detection-Android/README.md

 ## Exploring methods
 Before starting with onnx, I have tried to convert `.pt` to `tflite`; however, it's quite difficult to implement the pre and pos-processing for `tflite`.

 You can check the python code [here](https://github.com/lamegaton/Machine-Learning-and-AI-Examples/blob/main/Supervised/CNNs/YOLO/Examine%20pre-processing%20and%20pos-processing%20from%20YOLOv8.ipynb) to see how it works.
-That might be a todo task for later implementation; however, at this moment, we want the app is able to run with our trained model first.
+Although it might be a task for future consideration, our immediate goal is to ensure that the app runs smoothly with our trained model.
+Thankfully, ncnn provides a ready-to-use template with `nms_sorted_bboxes`.

 ## Steps to implement
 If you install yolov8 with pip you can locate the package and edit the source code.
 Ultranalytics also propose a way to convert directly to ncnn [here](https://github.com/ultralytics/ultralytics/pull/3529), but I have not tried it yet.
 So, for now we just convert `.pt` file to `.onnx`, and finally to `.param` and `bin`: